Hole in the Day: Assassination

 Anton Treuer has described the Chief's assassination as a watershed moment in the history of the Ojibwe people and argues that the aftermath of the Chief's murder was a major factor in the continuing language loss and the ongoing collapse of Ojibwe culture.

 Others with the same name

-Besides Hole-in-the-Day the Elder and Hole-in-the-Day the Younger, there were at least two other prominent Minnesota Ojibwe of the 1800s named Hole-in-the-Day.
+Besides Hole-in-the-Day the Elder and Hole-in-the-Day II or the Younger, there were at least two other prominent Minnesota Ojibwe of the 1800s named Hole-in-the-Day.
 One Hole-in-the-Day from Red Lake was involved in the Nelson Act of 1889.
 Another Hole-in-the-Day from Leech Lake played a leading role in 1898 in the nation's last Indian battle, the Battle of Sugar Point.
+Hole-in-the-Day II had two sons that used his name, Ignatius Hole-in-the Day and Joseph Hole-in-the-Day.
+Joseph was born after his father's death.
+His mother was the Caucasian his father took as a wife.